jhollinger/grape-activerecord/README.md

       end
     end

-Unlike in Rails, creating a new migration is also a rake task:
+Unlike in Rails, creating a new migration is also a rake task.
+Run `bundle exec rake -T` to get a full list.

     bundle exec rake db:create_migration NAME=create_widgets